Hazem-Atya/DELSOS-Angular-Admin/README.md

-# This repository contains the main front-end of DELSOS (developped in Angular).
+# This repository contains the admin dashboard front-end project of DELSOS (developped in Angular).
 Delsos is a delivery solution platform developed for academic purposes.
 The project is splitted in 3 repositories:
 *  [Nest Backend](https://github.com/Hazem-Atya/DelSOS-back).